slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On mirroring

 <!--
-""Start by being warm, pleasant, & generous w/every person you meet;  but if someone tries to exercise power over you, exercise power over him;  & if he messes w/you, remember to keep messing w/him long after he has forgotten about it".
+"Start by being warm, pleasant, & generous w/every person you meet; but if someone tries to exercise power over you, exercise power over him; & if he messes w/you, remember to keep messing w/him long after he has forgotten about it".
 Silver Rule of Fat Tony in #SkinInTheGame"
 -->

 > *"Disarm and infuriate with the mirror effect."